ccwangxi/nomovalidation/README.md

 Physicians and clinicians use nomogram to quickly judge the survival of a patient based on the covariables (age, race, etc).
 Before using this package, a Cox PH model need to be developed using the training dataset.
 This package contains 3 R functions:

+   #### 1. get_internal_calibrarion.R:
+   To investigate the predictive performance of the Cox PH model at a specific value of time-to-event you are interested in, a calibration plot will be generated.
+   #### 2. get_external_validation.R:
+   To assess the performance of the developed Cox PH model by bootstraping the training dataset, Harrell's C-index will be calculated for internal validation.
+   #### 3. get_internal_validation.R:
-    get_internal_calibrarion.R: For a specific value of time to event you are interested in to investigate the predictive performance of the Cox PH model, a calibration plot will be generated. get_external_validation.R: Harrell's C-index will be calculated for internal validation in training dataset. get_internal_validation.R: Performing the Cox PH model using the testing dataset, Uno's C-index will be calculated for external validation.
+   To further assess the performance of the developed Cox PH model by applying it to an independent testing dataset, Uno's C-index will be calculated for external validation.

 # Installation in R
 ### 1. Install R packages rms and survAUC